 There are a few ways to get the most out of your Epsom salt and reap all the benefits.
 Ready to learn three popular Epsom salt uses?
 Here’s the scoop.

-If you ever have a free moment to relax and pamper yourself, you should always take it!
-After all, everyone deserves the opportunity to kick their feet up and rest for a bit.
-And there is no better way to up your self-care game than with a relaxing Epsom salt bath.
+Let’s start with the obvious and most widely known—take an epsom salt bath.
+After all, everyone deserves the opportunity to kick up their feet and rest for a bit.
 Whether you simply want to chill or need to soothe your muscles after a tough workout, a bath is a great way to put your Epsom salt to use.